wolfgangkeil/Attner_Keil_et_al_2019_code/README.md

 set and to outline ROIs in order to follow hlh-2 fluorescence in alpha and beta cells over time.
 This GUI was used to generate fluorescence intensity traces shown in Figures 2 and S2.

+Execute statistics_hlh2_expression(); to calculate statistics of GFP::hlh-2 onset vs cell division timings.
+The function reads
-The folder data contains an .xlsx file with information about hlh-2 onset and division times of Z1/Z4 and progeny.
+GS9062_hlh2_cell_cycle_timing.xlsx which contains hlh-2 onset timing and division times of Z1/Z4 and progeny for strain GS9062.

 It also contains a folder with tracings for the example individuals shown in Figures 2 and S2.

 ## License